plasmabio/plasma/docs/configuration/monitoring.rst

     ansible-playbook cockpit.yml -i hosts -u ubuntu

-The PlasmaBio TLJH plugin registers ``cockpit`` as a JupyterHub service.
+The Plasma TLJH plugin registers ``cockpit`` as a JupyterHub service.
 This means that Cockpit is accessible to JupyterHub admin users via the JupyterHub interface:

 .. image:: ../images/configuration/cockpit-navbar.png